Chronic illness shattered this teen's life. Her service dog helped get it back

 "One time, I was standing in the kitchen about to put away groceries.
 Lopez pawed me and I jumped on the couch.
 Before I knew it, I was waking up after passing out."

-Lilla, a 13-year-old who lives in Rochester Hills, Mich., north of Detroit, has been diagnosed with POTS, PANDAS, lyme disease, a connective tissue disorder, and long COVID.
+Lilla, a 14-year-old who lives in Rochester Hills, Mich., north of Detroit, has been diagnosed with POTS, PANDAS, lyme disease, a connective tissue disorder, and long COVID.

 "Lilla's been sick since she was born," says her mom, Margaret Lanivich, who has been managing her daughter's health for Lilla’s whole life.
 "It just seems like every time that one thing would get better, we would just get swamped with another bunch of stuff and then have to kind of sort through that."